cometbft/cometbft/CONTRIBUTING.md

 changes should start with a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) against `main`.
 The draft signals that work is underway and is not ready for review.
-Only users that are familiar with the issue or have some context are expected to write comments at this point.
+Only users that are familiar with the issue, or those that the author explicitly requested a review from are expected to write comments at this point.
 When the work is ready for feedback, hitting "Ready for Review" will signal to the maintainers to take a look, and to the rest of the community that feedback is welcome.